Transplanting aloe vera is often a good idea. Those that are top heavy, leaning over, and have several pups, are all good candidates for re-potting.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy

-When you do water the aloe plants make sure to water it thoroughly, allowing water to come through the bottom of the pot.
+When you do water the aloe transplant make sure to water it thoroughly, allowing water to come through the bottom of the pot.
 I often do this at the sink and then let it sit there to drain well.
 Typically aloe only needs to be watered once or twice a month.
 It’s better to keep it on the dry side.
 When in doubt, don’t water.

 This new pot is now in the dining room under supplemental grow lights.
-Obviously it’s too big for a kitchen windowsill, and it may enjoy the extra light.
+Obviously, it’s too big for a kitchen windowsill, and it may enjoy the extra light.
 I did leave one small pot of aloe in the kitchen for emergency burns.
 When it gets too big for the pot, I’ll transplant it too.